FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 What is the timeline for CBAM?

-CBAM reporting obligations take effect but are restricted to reporting and focused on a limited amount of goods.
+CBAM reporting obligations take effect but are restricted to reporting and focused on a limited number of goods.

 This phase is intended to allow operators, importers, EU member states and the European Commission to develop and refine necessary processes.